bazmatic/rentacoin/README.md

 ## This Coin For Rent

-Simple UI for the [AdCoint contract](sepolia.etherscan.io/address/0x574637eA3d48Ae16255620164f06f0d435982c8e), to allow users to set the symbol, name, and message for the ERC-20 token for a fee.
+Simple UI for the [AdCoin contract](sepolia.etherscan.io/address/0x574637eA3d48Ae16255620164f06f0d435982c8e), to allow users to set the symbol, name, and message for the ERC-20 token for a fee.

 First, run the development server: